john-mlr/deep-learning-project-2021/README.md

 1. Train an attention based model to evaluate our embeddings.
 2. Use KMeans clustering to gain a deeper understanding of the information encoded by BYOL.

+These aims are descirbed further, along with their results, in 2 notebooks:

+1. attention_eval.ipynb